samamaryna/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 3. Rate your daily workload from 1 to 10, where 10 is highly positive and 1 is highly negative.
 4. Rate the relationships between your team from 1 to 10, where 10 is highly positive and 1 is highly negative.
 5. Rate how likely you will stay within the company for the next 12 months, where 10 is certain and 1 highly unlikely.
-6. List the challenging or dissatisfying aspect of your work.
-Rate them from 1 to 10 where 10 is highly dissatisfying.
+6. List the challenging or dissatisfying aspect of your work (work-life balance, compensation and benefits, career development, work environment, management and communication, feedback) Rate them from 1 to 10 where 10 is highly dissatisfying.
 7. Do you feel fairly supported and compensated for your work?
+Yes or No.
-8. What would you improve to enhance your job satisfaction?
+8. Select three things that can enhance your job satisfaction: work-life balance, compensation and benefits, career development, work environment, management and communication, feedback.
 9. What is your work arrangements - remote, hybrid, on-site?
 10. Rate the culture and work environment within the company from 1 to 10, where 10 is highly positive and 1 is highly negative.
 ```